 Note that a function that has pointer arguments and examines the data

-.
-It does not make sense for a const
+const.
+It does not make sense for a const function to

 format (archetype, string-index, first-to-check)